"Everlasting love": GH JHS sweethearts marry after 18 years of dating

 From the video sighted by YEN.com.gh on TikTok, some voices, probably from the bridal team, could not believe it when Mimi disclosed how long she had been waiting and longing for her wedding day.

-"You have been dating for how long, 18 or 8?" a male made of the bridal probed further for clarity.
+"You have been dating for how long, 18 or 8?" a male filming the club probed for clarity.

 Netizens who changed on the trending video posted by @deebee_makeup, which had clocked over 26.8k likes and 745 comments as of the time of filing this report, praised and congratulated the bride.